refractproject/refract-spec/namespaces/api-description-namespace.md

 - `attributes`
     - `headers` (HTTP Headers)
 - `content` (array)
-    - (Copy) - Textual information of the payload.
+    - (Copy) - Payload description's copy text.
     - (Data Structure) - Data structure describing the payload.

         The `content` MUST NOT contain more than one `Data Structure`.